photoprism/photoprism-docs/docs/getting-started/docker.md

 !!! note ""
     You can safely skip this.
-Adding files via [Web Upload](../user-guide/library/upload.md) and [WebDAV](../user-guide/sync/webdav.md) remains possible, unless [read-only mode](config-options.md) is enabled, or the [features have been disabled](../user-guide/settings/general.md).
+Adding files via [Web Upload](../user-guide/library/upload.md) and [WebDAV](../user-guide/sync/webdav.md) remains possible, unless [read-only mode](config-options.md) is enabled or the [features have been disabled](../user-guide/settings/general.md).

 ##### /photoprism/storage #####